smerth/template-gatsby-theme/README.md

 This template supports developing a GatsbyJS theme which may use a private GitHub package.
 In order to install private GitHub packages and publish a private package to GitHub you will need to create a Personal Access Token (PAT) and give it permissions to install and write private packages.

 Add the PAT as a secret to your repository.
-Name it `NPM_TOKEN` .
+Name the secret: `NPM_TOKEN` .

-## Important Notes
+## Important Considerations

 ### NPM versioning